nairadithya/website/src/content/blog/new-design.md

 My hypothesis is, the browser parses the newly created HTML, runs all scripts and CSS before even rendering?
 This would also explain why `DOMContentLoaded` wasn't firing off at first.
 This doesn't sound right, but it's my best working theory.

-### OpenGraph Images

 ## Math

-I have support for Math now, with [KaTeX](https://katex.org/).
+I have support for Math now, with [$\KaTeX$](https://katex.org/).
 This was simple to do as well, I just added the `remark-math` and `rehype-katex` plugins, added the KaTeX script to the HTML head and I was done.

 Here's an equation:
 $$